 The National Electronic Database of manuscripts is the first of its kind online catalogue of Indian manuscripts, emerging out of various earlier attempts at such documentation by different institutions.
-With information on every manuscript that has been documented through the Mission's datasheets, the catalogue covers various aspects of manuscripts, from title, commentary, language, script, subject, place of availability, number of pages, illustrations, date of writing etc. As a consolidated portal, it can be searched through the categories of author, subject etc.
+With information on every manuscript that has been documented through

-Apart from sensitizing people about the rich intellectual heritage of India, the database will provide vital policy impetus for future initiatives to be taken to conserve, preserve, digitize, improve access and save manuscripts for posterity.
+Apart from sensitizing people about the rich intellectual heritage of India, the Database will provide vital policy impetus for future initiatives to be taken to conserve, preserve, digitize, improve access and save manuscripts for posterity.